Karlsruhe Institute of Technology: Research

 In 1979, the Interfakultatives Institut für Anwendungen der Informatik (Interfaculty Institute for Informatics Applications) was founded.
 It brings together research in physics, mathematics, and engineering based on computer science.
 Its mathematical pendant is the Institut für Wissenschaftliches Rechnen und Mathematische Modellbildung (Institute for Scientific Calculations and Mathematical Modelling).
 Its aim is to enhance the exchange between mathematics and engineering in the fields of scientific calculations.

 The Interfakultatives Institut für Entrepreneurship (Interfaculty Institute for Entrepreneurship) was established with SAP funding.
 Its teaching professors were entrepreneurs on their own.
 Before being shut down in 2010, a former professor of this faculty was Götz Werner, founder of dm-drogerie markt.

 In 2001, the Centre for Functional Nanostructures (CFN) was established.
 It merges the fields within material sciences, biology, chemistry, engineering, and physics which are related to nanotechnology.
 CFN is one of the three Exzellenzzentren (English: Excellence Institutions) of the University of Karlsruhe.
-Another interdisciplinary institution is the Centre for Disaster Management and Risk Reduction Technology (CEDIM).
+Another interdisciplinary institution is the Center for Disaster Management and Risk Reduction Technology (CEDIM).

 The Karlsruhe School of Optics and Photonics (KSOP) was established in 2006 as a publicly funded project by the Deutsche Forschungsgemeinschaft under the German Universities Excellence Initiative.
 KSOP was the first graduate school at the University of Karlsruhe and covers the fields of photonic materials and devices, advanced spectroscopy, biomedical photonics, optical systems and solar energy.
 It is supported by several of the university's institutes and professors.
 It is also a partner in the EUROPHOTONICS consortium, which provides scholarship for master's and PhD degrees under the European Commission's prestigious Erasmus Mundus cooperation and mobility program.